-Teresa Tarouca(01 January, 1942 - 11 November, 2019)
+Teresa Tarouca(N. 4 January, 1942 - M. 11 November, 2019)

 In 1962, she signed her first recording contract with RCA.

-She performed in “Velho Pátio de Santana”, in 2003.
+She performed in 2003 in the “Velho Pátio de Santana”.

-From her repertoire, we must highlight songs such as "Meu bergantim", "Não sou fadista de raça" and "Saudade, Silêncio e Sombra".
+Her repertoire includes hits such as "Meu bergantim", "Não sou fadista de raça" and "Saudade, Silêncio e Sombra".

 Mulher Amor Teresa Tarouca (Lima Brumnon / António Chainho)